Adventure Beacons. Souls Ignite. Let the Exploring Begin.by Rach 3 April 2020

 The string of authentic towns down the coast, uncrowded waters and an off the beaten track lifestyle, sit among a perfect blend of trendy hip cafes and restaurants boasting incredible local spots for feasting.

 Surfing in Sri Lanka is just as mellow as the country itself.
-The daily schedule is very simple – dawn patrol, lazing in the sun or shade during the day, and another session at sunset, followed by a delicious curry.
+The daily schedule is very simple – dawn patrol, lazing in the sun or shade during the day, and another session at sunset, followed by a delicious curry for dinner.
 There is always an abundance of safe and fun waves for beginner and intermediate surfers.

 Travelers from almost any country in the world require a visa to travel Sri Lanka, which you can easily apply online here.

-We visited two villages on the Southern Province, Ahangama and Hiriketiya, which both presented the perfect Bikini Adventure.
-We have curated our favourite must do’s and tips we learnt along the way in our Sri Lanka Travel Guide.
-Download below.
+We visited two villages on the Southern Province – Ahangama and Hiriketiya, both beautiful bays, which both present the ideal Bikini Adventure.
+We have curated our favourite must do’s, where to stay, where to eat as well as tips we learnt along the way in our Southern Province Sri Lanka Travel Guide.
+You can download this guide via the link below.